 Alloa Elim Church is located in the centre of Alloa adjacent to a large free public car park.
-The congregation is one of 25 established in Scotland, and is part of the Elim Movement in the UK.
+The congregation is part of the Elim Movement in the UK and is one of 25 established in Scotland.
 Our folks are very welcoming and provide a family atmosphere for all ages.
 There is a Kid’s Church and Youth Fellowship.

-Meetings are normally held on a Sunday at 11am, with further activities and functions taking place on most days.
-However, following a period during which the building was closed because of the Covid-19 pandemic, Sunday morning services have resumed with social distancing and other restrictions in place.
-On-line meetings using Zoom are on Sundays at 6pm and at other times during the week.
+Meetings are held on a Sunday at 11am, with further activities and functions taking place on most days.
+However, because of the Covid-19 pandemic, Sunday morning services currently take place on-line using Zoom.
 See the “What’s On” page for details of all our meetings.

 The building is also hired out for various functions, with slimming clubs and private functions such as birthday parties being strong favourites.
 There are strong links between our congregation and the Alloa community, such as the football club and local schools, and the Community House project.

 An Elim Church was established in Alloa in the 1950’s and the congregation moved to the current building in 1991.

 Greenside Mission Chapel, designed by local architect John Melvin, is a well detailed Gothic chapel, which makes a significant contribution to the local streetscape.
 It is sited on a key thoroughfare in Alloa and the exterior of the building is largely unaltered with high quality architectural features such as the square tower and stonework.